Working Memory: A teacher's guideTeacher explaining working memory to pupils in a UK classroom

 Jaroslawska et al. (2015)

-This research examines how working memory affects students' ability to follow multi-step instructions in realistic virtual classroom environments.
-The study provides teachers with valuable insights into why some students struggle with complex directions and offers evidence-based understanding of how working memory limitations impact everyday classroom tasks.
+Research examines how working memory affects learners following instructions in virtual classrooms.
+It gives teachers insights into why some learners struggle with complex directions.
+The study offers understanding of how working memory limits impact classroom tasks (Researcher names, dates).

 Baddeley et al. (2011)